unixpickle/graphalicious/docs/CHUNK_VIEW.md

 The *ChunkView* can receive "pointer" events (normally equivalent to mouse events), allowing user interaction.
 These events can be used for hover effects and click handlers.
 Since the height of a *ChunkView* is determined externally, it must be specified as an argument to the event handlers.
 In addition, since a *ChunkView* can be stretched horizontally, the stretched width may be specified as well.

+A *ChunkView* should only change its *inherent width* when the underlying chunk changes.
+Otherwise, there should never be a reason for a *ChunkView*'s width to change.

 # The PointerPosition type

 The *PointerPosition* type expresses the coordinates of a pointer (e.g. the mouse) in a *ChunkView*'s coordinate system.
 A *PointerPosition* object has the following fields: